dulingo

 Cost of Living in Seoul: A Comprehensive Guide on Seoul’s Expense

 Seoul is the capital of South Korea.
 It is officially known as Seoul Special City.
 Seoul, located in extreme East Asia is known for its culture, heritage, cuisine, architecture, technology, business and natural beauty.
-The average cost of living in Seoul is around 1,545,129 KRW per month.
-In addition, the average cost of rent in Seoul is approximately 1,153,787 KRW per month around the city centre.
+The average cost of living in Seoul for a single person is around KRW 1,557,110 per month without rent.

 cta

 Seoul justifies its name as a special city because of all its remarkable features.
-It offers a perfect balance of modern and traditional culture, excellent quality education and unique living experiences.
-If you wish to know more about the cost of living in Seoul, continue reading the blog to find out more!
+It offers a perfect balance of modern and traditional culture, excellent quality education and unique life experiences within a reasonable budget.
+If you wish to know more about the cost of living in Seoul for international students continue reading the blog to find out more!

 Also Read: Cost of Living in Stuttgart: A Comprehensive Guide on Stuttgart’s Expense